-Each element of courage (Awake, Pause, Contemplate, Act, Reflect) has its own group of lessons, where the elements are broken down into individual skills.
+Each element of courage (Notice, Pause, Contemplate, Act, Reflect) has its own group of lessons, where the elements are broken down into individual skills.
+There is also a lesson that introduces courage, and a lesson that concludes the program.
 Although it is not absolutely necessary, I encourage you to teach these skills in the order given.

-At the end of each lesson is a list of activities that you can use to further explore each topic.
+At the end of each lesson is a creative activity, as well as a list of activities that you can use to further explore each topic.
 It is useful to keep these activities in mind when a concept needs reinforcing, which can happen at any time.

 Many of the lessons are based on ideas that have come from well-known thinkers.
 I encourage you to explore these topics in more depth.
 To make this easier for you, I have included references in each lesson.

-I offer this program to you here with the hope that you can use them on your own journey of becoming courageous.
+I offer this program to you here with the hope that you can use it on your own journey of becoming courageous.

 I am an elementary school teacher living in the beautiful Comox Valley on Vancouver Island.
-For the past 8 years, I have been inquiring and teaching about courage.
-I love to spend time in nature and with my family.
+For the past 9 years, I have been inquiring and teaching about courage.
+I love to spend time with my family and outside, in nature.